fuweichin/import-ponyfill/README.md

 ### Why you need it

 Some lib scripts throw errors in `ES module ` or `web worker` environments because of specific/deprecated UMD wrappers, which is fixedly using `this` or `window` to access the global object.
-Thus you need another mechanism
+Thus you need another mechanism to load these scripts.